pallymore/gulp-raster/README.md

 # gulp-raster
 [![NPM version][npm-image]][npm-url] [![Dependency Status][depstat-image]][depstat-url]

+## This is a fork.

+This is a fork from Otouto/gulp-raster.
+The original repo seems to have been abandoned.
+This repo brings most of the packages up to date (Gulp 4).

 > Rasterization plugin for [gulp](https://github.com/wearefractal/gulp).
 It`s build on phantomjs, but, in contrast to svg2png, does not deal with fs(creating or reading tmp files).

 ## Usage